Learn how to develop your identity as a fashion stylist and create diverse forms of imagery for today’s dynamic fashion industry.

 Your Tutor - Lucinda Chambers

-For 36 years, Lucinda Chambers has been at the forefront of magazine publishing as fashion director of British Elle and British Vogue, where she held the position for 25 years and established long-lasting relationships with some of the world’s leading photographers, including Mario Testino, Patrick Demarchelier, Nick Knight and Paolo Roversi.
+For 36 years, Lucinda Chambers has been at the forefront of magazine publishing as fashion director of British Elle and British Vogue, where she held the position for 25 years and established long-lasting relationships with some of the world’s leading photographers, including Patrick Demarchelier, Nick Knight and Paolo Roversi.
 Throughout her career, she has also worked closely with fashion houses such as Marni, Prada, Jil Sander and Chanel, consulting on collections and advertising.
-As recently as this month, she styled Pharrell Williams and Imaan Hammam for the December 2017 cover of US Vogue.
+Most recently, she styled Pharrell Williams and Imaan Hammam for the December 2017 cover of US Vogue.

 Course Overview 15 minutes